fwauters/fwauters.github.io/readme.md

 ### Thanks

-Special thanks to [Dinesh Pandiyan](https://dev.to/flexdinesh/create-your-developer-landing-page-with-github-pages---42jk) who had the inspiration of this landing page, and of course to the BeCode crew who are training me.
+Special thanks to [Dinesh Pandiyan](https://dev.to/flexdinesh/create-your-developer-landing-page-with-github-pages---42jk) who had the inspiration of this landing page, and of course to the BeCode crew who are currently training me.